 Plus, everything stays documented without needing multiple follow-ups.

 Sick leave laws in the U.S. vary widely depending on where you live.
-While some states require employers to offer paid sick time, others leave it entirely up to the company.
+Use our PTO calculator to estimate how much sick time you accrue annually.
+While some states require employers to offer paid sick time, others leave it up to employers.
 Knowing your state’s policy can help you plan time off without stress or surprises.

 California